oneapi-src/oneDPL/documentation/library_guide/introduction.rst

    <https://www.intel.com/content/www/us/en/docs/dpcpp-cpp-compiler/get-started-guide/current/overview.html>`_
    for details.
 #.
 Set the environment variables for |onedpl_short| and |onetbb_short|.
-#.
-To avoid naming device policy objects explicitly, add the ``-fsycl-unnamed-lambda`` option.

-Below is an example of a command line used to compile code that contains
-|onedpl_short| parallel algorithms on Linux* (depending on the code, parameters within [] could be unnecessary):
+Below is an example of a command line used to compile code that contains |onedpl_short| parallel algorithms on Linux* (depending on the code, parameters within [] could be unnecessary):

 .. code:: cpp

-  dpcpp [-fsycl-unnamed-lambda] test.cpp [-ltbb|-fopenmp] -o test
+  icpx [-fsycl] [-fiopenmp] program.cpp [-ltbb] -o program

 Useful Information
 ==================